jacqueline-rivera/customer-churn/README.md

 It appears that 16 features is the lowest number of features that will result in the highest f1-score.
 The features are _SeniorCitizen, Partner, PaperlessBilling, MonthlyCharges, TotalCharges, MultipleLines_Single Line, InternetService_No internet service, OnlineBackup_Online Back up, DeviceProtection_No internet service, StreamingTV_Not Streaming TV, StreamingTV_Streaming TV, StreamingMovies_Not Streaming Movies, StreamingMoves_Streaming Movies, Contract_Two year, PaymentMethod_Credit card (automatic)_, and _PaymentMethod_Electronic check_.

-**Features that were chose across all classifiers: _Contract_Two year, PaymentMethod_Electronic check_, and _SeniorCitizen_.**

-**Features that did not appear in any of the chosen optimal models: _Dependents, InternetService_Fiber optic, MultipleLines_No phone service, OnlineBackup_No internet service, OnlineSecurity_No internet service, OnlineSecurity_Online Security, PaymentMethod_Mailed check, TechSupport_No internet service_, and, _gender_.**

-*It is worth noting that the features that were chosen/not chosen across all classifiers may change depending on the records selected in the oversampling/undersampling step.*

 # Model Selection with PyCaret
 For the second goal of this project, PyCaret is employed to train various models, choose the best model, tune the chosen model, and see how it performs.
 Implementing PyCaret: